galgantar/standard-deviants/index.markdown

 In the context of our dataset, the _t-test_ shows us if the observed difference in average `virality_rss` of clusters is statistically significant.
 After performing pairwise _t-tests_ on all clusters, we obtain the following covariance matrix of p-values.

 ![p-value heatmap](assets/virality_rss_pvalue_heatmap.png)
 *All p-values outside main diagonal are below 0.05.
-Some are much closer to 0 than others, which we convey with a -log scale on the colorbar axis.*
+Some are much closer to 0 than others, which we convey with a -log scale on the color bar axis.*

 Since all p-values are below 0.05, we conclude that the differences in means between our different communities are statistically significant.

 # Let Us Cook - Temporal Analysis

 A stew requires time to simmer, so that the flavours can open up and flourish.
 In most cases, the tastes blend together in an expected way, but in special situations, one persistent flavour can rise to the top.
-This brings us to our temporal analysis where we plot `virality_rss` of each cluser overtime.
+This brings us to our temporal analysis where we plot `virality_rss` of each cluster overtime.
 Most posts will end up on the bottom curve, with `virality_rss < 1`, but scattered above, outliers emerge.
 We study what separates these posts and makes them have the viral factor:

 <ul class="nav nav-tabs" id="viewTabsa" role="tablist">
   <li class="nav-item" role="presentation">